Search versus Search for Collapsing Electoral Control Types: Introduction

 \section{Introduction}

-Algorithms for problems on elections are extremely important combinatorial algorithms, where attackers generally have available an exponential number of potential actions.
+Algorithms for problems on elections are an important class of combinatorial algorithms, in which an election's attacker generally has available an exponential number of potential actions.
 Despite the combinatorially explosive number of potential actions available, in many cases polynomial-time algorithms can be developed.
 Thus the study of manipulative actions against elections is a beautiful showcase of an area with real-world importance, where the outcome of the clash between finding efficient algorithms for combinatorially explosive problems, and proving the impossibility (if $\p\neq\np$) of finding such algorithms, is of vivid interest.

 ``Control'' attacks on elections try to make a focus candidate win/lose/uniquely-win/not-uniquely-win through such actions as adding, deleting, or partitioning candidates or voters.
 Control was first studied in the seminal work of Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control}, and has been further explored in many papers (see the survey chapter by Faliszewski and Rothe~\cite{fal-rot:b:handbook-comsoc-control-and-bribery}).